inozura/react-covid-count/README.md

-# Forecasting_app
+# covid-tracker_reactApp
 <hr>
-This is Corona virus tracker website, this website can track by global or by country what do you want.
+covid-tracker_reactApp is Corona virus tracker website, this website can track by global or by country what do you want.
 The API from mathdro.id and gift realtime data.

-You can see the demo on my personal blog website [Demo](https://inozura-covid19.netlify.app/)
+You can see the demo on website [Demo](https://inozura-covid19.netlify.app/)

 ## Packge Using